-- In confirmed NGU, patients should abstain from sexual contact for SEVEN days from the start of treatment and ideally until all results have returned. - At initial finding of NGU partner notification remains informal, and a judgement must be made whether to start this process or await more results.
-The sexual health advisers do not routinely support this initial process. - Where NGU is likely to have been sexually acquired patients should consider informing partners with whom they have had sexual contact in the previous FOUR weeks.
-They may prefer to wait for full test information before doing so. - It is important to document wishes about exact infection disclosure as this makes management of partners far easier

-- If a specific pathogen is identified, formal partner notification will be arranged via the SHA office see separate protocols for these conditions. - Partners who attend should be evaluated and offered testing for Ct/GC.
-Testing for M. genitalium is only to be done in an ongoing partner of someone with proven M. genitalium (see M genitalium guideline).
-NGU can be seen in male partners of women with BV. - There is no direct evidence of treatment benefit to male or female partners of men with chlamydia-negative NGU. - Partner treatment may reduce risk of recurrent and or persistent NGU in male index cases - Partners may wish to be treated epidemiologically using the same regimen if practical to reduce need to return to the clinic - Practitioners can decide to omit partner notification if NGU is not thought to have been sexually acquired.
-Reasoning for this should be documented. - NGU can cause considerable anxiety in relation to partners and transmission and support may be needed from the SHA team, with support of the GUM complex clinic if needed.
+- People with confirmed NGU, should abstain from sexual contact for SEVEN days from the start of treatment and ideally until all results have returned. - At initial finding of NGU partner notification remains informal, and a judgement must be made whether to start this process or await more results.
+The sexual health advisers do not routinely support this initial process. - Where NGU is likely to have been sexually acquired those affected should consider informing partners with whom they have had sexual contact in the previous FOUR weeks.
+They may prefer to wait for full test information before doing so. - It is important to document wishes about exact infection disclosure as this makes management of partners far easier when they are identified - If a specific pathogen is identified, formal partner notification will be arranged via the SHA office see separate protocols for these conditions. - Partners who do attend should be evaluated and offered testing for Ct/GC.
+Testing for M. genitalium is only to be done in an ongoing partner of someone with proven M. genitalium (see M genitalium guideline). - Practitioners can decide to omit partner notification if NGU is not thought to have been sexually acquired.
+Reasoning for this should be documented.